-Bagnole is one of those vintage words the French just can’t seem to give up, and who can blame them?
-This colloquial term is said to originate from the words banne and carriole, used to describe a cart carrying raw material such as coal.
+Bagnole (a car, a ride, a whip) is one of those vintage words the French just can’t seem to give up, and who can blame them?
+This colloquial term originates from banne and carriole, used to describe a cart carrying raw material like coal.
+Topical.

 Note: Renault, Peugeot, Citroën and other four-wheeled conveyances can also be called une caisse (lit. “a box”), chignole or tacot.
 French is hard to learn, we must admit.

 Example: “Tu as une sacré bagnole !
 On va faire un tour ?”
 “You’ve got a heck of a car!
 Shall we take her out for a spin?”

 While the French are notoriously serious about their booze, they have done an outstanding job of making it as colloquial as ever on their home turf.
 Pinard is a colorful word which refers to wine, but not just any wine, the cheap and cheerful kind.
 The word is believed to originate in the 19th century as a derivative of Pinot, the most common red wine grape variety.

 Note: feel free to use other terms for your bargain-priced wine such as picrate, vinasse or piquette.